buildwithashif/Java-Revision/README.md

-# Java DSA Practice
+# Java Revision

-This repository contains my **Java practice programs** from basics to intermediate DSA topics.
+This repository contains my **Java practice programs** from basics to intermediate topics.
 Each day covers different topics with example programs.

 ## Folder Structure